Aftercare information

 While it’s on you can shower with it, but no submerging it in water.
 It may fill up with some blood, ink and plasma - that’s normal!

-When it starts coming off, or the 3 days is up, take it off with clean washed hands under warm water preferably in the shower.
-Rinse your tattoo and pat dry with a clean towel (or paper towel).
+When it starts coming off, or the 3 days is up, take it off with freshly-washed hands under warm water - preferably in the shower.
+Rinse your tattoo off and pat dry with a clean towel (or paper towel).

 • A close-up of a plastic wrapper containing a sandwich with visible cheese and deli meat slices.